manoloramos/manoloramos/README.md

 ### Full-Stack Software Engineer 👨🏻‍💻

 I've been involved in the world of software engineering for the past 8 years, doing everything from developing corporate software to beign a freelance web developer.
-Right now I'm focused on strengthening my Front-End skills, while also testing and learning new technologies!
+My main focus right now is centered on strengthening my Front-End skills, while also testing and learning new technologies along the way!

 Some things to know about me: